 - 1 baking soda

-- 1-1½ teaspoon salt, optional Omit if you want the sweetness of the cookie to be the spotlight
+- 1-1½ teaspoon salt optional.
+Omit if you want the sweetness of the cookie to be the spotlight

-- 1¼ C peanut oil (9.5oz or 270g) Substitute: neutral flavoured oil, lard, margarine, shortening
+- 1¼ C neutral vegetable oil (9.5oz or 270g) Substitute: lard, margarine, shortening

-- 3-4 yolks for glazing Please don't skip this as an unwashed cookie isn't as pretty.
-If you find it too thick, you can add 1-2t of water of oil, but I find the resulting glaze isn't as attractive For a vegan cookie, use plant-based milk + maple syrup
+- 3-4 yolks for glazing.
+Please don't skip this as an unwashed cookie isn't as pretty.
+If you find it too thick, you can add 1-2t of water of oil, but I find the resulting glaze isn't as attractive.
+For a vegan cookie, use plant-based milk + maple syrup

 Toasting the walnuts

-- Preheat oven for the cookies (350F/175C/155C fan)- note this is the same temperature at which you bake the cookies
+- Preheat oven for the cookies (350F/175C/155C fan)Note: this is the same temperature at which you bake the cookies

 - Spread the nuts in a single layer on a parchment paper or silpat lined baking tray and toast for 10-15 minutes, or till fragrant.
 At the 7 minute mark check the nuts, stir, and turn the tray around (as ovens have hot spots).

 Making the cookie dough

 - Ingredients A: Sift the dry ingredients and mix them together in a large bowl (1 of those stainless steel baking bowls is good)

 - Add the beaten egg to the dry ingredients and mix well.
 Note: we add wet to dry, as adding dry to wet ingredients usually leads to lots of flour flying around!